mapra99/cats-wiki-api/README.md

 rails dev:cache
 ```

-- To use Redis, add a `REDISCLOUD_URL` variable in your `.env` file with the URL where your redis instance is running.
+- To use Redis, add a `REDIS_URL` variable in your `.env` file with the URL where your redis instance is running.
 Probably something like this:
 ```
-REDISCLOUD_URL=redis://localhost:6379
+REDIS_URL=redis://localhost:6379
 ```

 4. Start the server